-Today on my show “Teach Me To Talk with Laura and Kate,” one of our wonderful callers Annette shared with us that although her son is talking now and understands and says, “Dada,” he’s not yet saying “Mama.”
+Today on my podcast, one of our wonderful callers Annette shared with us that although her son is talking now and understands and says, “Dada,” he’s not yet saying “Mama.”
 How heartbreaking for her!

 This is a mom who’s poured out her blood, sweat, and tears over the last several months to do anything she can to pull him into interacting with her, and now that he is, she’s elated.
 But…. she still doesn’t hear that magical word, that word we all wait with baited breath to hear from our sweet, little babies – “Mama.”

 On our show today, we gave Annette a couple of different ways to work on how to help him learn to call her Mama, but before we get into that, let’s review what could be going on.
 (Let me say that I didn’t explore all of these with Annette on air, and I haven’t had the pleasure of meeting her cute little boy, so I don’t know with any certainty why her particular son isn’t doing this yet.)
 However, it is not uncommon for children with language delays to struggle with learning to say “Mama” for several different reasons.
 I’m going to discuss the possibilities of why he’s not doing it yet, and hopefully give you some ideas so that you can work on these at home with your child who may not yet be saying this wonderful word.

 Possibility #1 -Conceptually the child has not made the connection between this particular word and his actual mother.